gpc/grails-asynchronous-mail/README.md

 the `sendAsynchronousMail` (or `sendMail`) method returning instantly, is not waiting for the mail to be actually sent.
 If the SMTP server isn't available, or other errors occur, the plugin can be set to retry later.

 The plugin depends on the [quartz](https://grails.org/plugins.html#plugin/quartz) and the [mail](https://grails.org/plugins.html#plugin/mail) plugins.
-You also need a persistence provider plugin, [hibernate5](https://plugins.grails.org/plugin/grails/hibernate5) and [mongodb](https://plugins.grails.org/plugin/grails/mongodb) are supported.
+You also need a persistence provider plugin, [hibernate5](https://plugins.grails.org/plugin/grails/hibernate5) (or the appropriate version of hibernate for previous grails versions) and [mongodb](https://plugins.grails.org/plugin/grails/mongodb) are supported.

 Links
 -----